Materials science: Zinc

 • Recyclable

-In the form of durable jewelry, zinc is a functional and conscious choice of material .
+In the form of durable jewelry, zinc is a functional and conscious material choice.